Zero waste tips to adopt for a more responsible Christmas

 Photo credit : Camif

-Inès' ecological and cool gift ideas
+Inès' eco-friendly gift ideas

 Handmade

-Of the immaterial
+From the immaterial

 Some books